algattik/jmeter-extension/Tasks/JMeterInstaller/README.md

 ### Output Variables

-* **JMeter location:** This variable can be used to refer to the location of the JMeter binary that was installed on the agent in subsequent tasks.
+* **JMeter path:** This variable can be used to refer to the path of the JMeter binary that was installed on the agent in subsequent tasks.